testcomputer/testcomputer/README.md

 <!--

-- :black_joker: There is an easter egg located somewhere in this file.
+- There is an easter egg located somewhere in this file.
 Happy hunting!

 -->